St Peter's School, Cambridge: History

-The Avantidrome, Home of Cycling, was built on the school's grounds in 2014.
+The Avantidrome, a velodrome, was built on the school's grounds in 2014.
 It was officially opened by the Duke and Duchess of Cambridge.

 In 2018 it reached a record roll of over 1130 students.

 Junior Sports Academies (Rugby, Football, Netball and Cricket) were introduced in 2017 as curriculum-based options in Years 7–10.
 School teams for these sports are offered at all age groups as co-curricular opportunities for all students, regardless of whether they choose to enrol in a curriculum academy or not.
 St Peter's has other sports academies including Equestrian, Rowing, Swimming, Golf, Rugby, and Cycling.

 In 2018 the school implemented the Well-being Curriculum and Pastoral Care structure.
 The Well-being Curriculum is at the leading edge of educational circles and provides benefits to all students and staff.
 The school has plans to open a purpose-built Well-being Centre in 2019–2020.
 As part of this, learning (tutor) groups were introduced.
 They are single gender in Year 9 and 10 and mixed gender in Years 11, 12 and 13.

 The Musical Theatre Academy was also launched in 2018.
 It provides student with intensive vocational training outside of academic class time.
 The programme is influenced by research that was conducted on top performing arts schools around the world.
 New Zealand musical theatre director David Sidwell is the Academy Advisor.

+In 2022, a new Food Tech block was opened.
+It has modern facilities.

+In 2024, they renovated the Junior School and renamed it to “The College” which is an area for Year 13 students to study and go to class instead of the usual areas of school.
+They also moved the Junior students to the Business Entrepreneurial Centre (BEC).